mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 virtual crew packages to run alongside more common software.
 This vessel is a technology demonstrator and was never intended to be able to pay for itself directly.
-Whether any prospective client would want the auto- crew system is an open question but it does give the operators some additional options.
+Whether any prospective client would want the auto-crew system is an open question but it does give the operators some additional options.

 **TYPE R2A**